Table of Contents

 Sometimes individuals ingest fentanyl unknowingly, through laced weed and other illegal substances.
 It is hard to detect when fentanyl is cut into other drugs without you knowing.
 To learn more about what laced weed smells and looks like, read our online resource.

-The side-effects of a fentanyl overdose are feeling sleepy, sick, dizzy and/or difficulty breathing.
+The side-effects of a fentanyl overdose are feeling sleepy, sick, dizzy and/or having difficulty breathing.

 Can you Overdose from Smelling Fentanyl?